 The CF Foundation offers a number of resources for learning about clinical trials and treatments that are being developed to improve the treatment of cystic fibrosis.

 Our understanding of CF continues to evolve as scientists study what causes the disease and how it affects the body.
 These insights drive the development of new and better treatments and bring us one step closer to a cure.

 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-The Cystic Fibrosis Foundation is committed to protecting your privacy.
-This Privacy Statement explains the types of personal information we may collect from visitors, including donors, to this website, why we collect it, and with whom we may share it.
+The Cystic Fibrosis Foundation (CFF) is committed to protecting your privacy.
+This Privacy Statement explains the types of personal information we may collect from website visitors and other individuals with whom we interact, whether online or offline, why we collect it, and with whom we may share it.
 It also describes how we protect your personal information and how you can contact us with any questions.

 CFF is a nonprofit organization whose mission is to cure cystic fibrosis (CF) and to provide all people with the disease the opportunity to lead full, productive lives by funding research and drug development, promoting individualized treatment, and ensuring access to high-quality, specialized care.